NPA - User-Controlled Personal Assistance (NPA)

 The application is accepted or rejected based on the eligibility criteria.

-If your application is denied, and you believe there are exceptional circumstances, you can request a review by the Welfare Council Appeal Board.
+If your application is denied and you believe there are special reasons that warrant an exception to the rules, you can submit an appeal to the Welfare Council appeals committee.

 Approved applications are placed on a waiting list.
 During this waiting period, regular consultations will be held with you to update you on the status of your application and available services.